-Council may charge a fee for a development permit in accordance with the schedule of fees adopted by Council.
+Council may charge a fee for a development permit in accordance with a schedule of fees adopted by Council.

-3.19 Compliance with Legislation
+3.19 Compliance with Government Policies and Regulations

-(1) If Council deems that a proposed development may be affected by a provincial or federal act or regulation, the applicant may be required to provide

-- confirmation that necessary government approvals have been obtained before Council will issue a development permit. - (2) If Council deems that a proposed development may trigger the requirements of the Environmental Assessment Act, the proponent will be advised to consult with the Department of Environment, Climate Change and Municipalities before Council will issue a development permit. - (3) Where these Regulations are more stringent than a provincial or federal act of regulation, these Regulations will apply.
+- (1) If Council deems that a proposed development may be affected by a provincial or federal policy or regulation, the applicant may be required to provide confirmation that necessary government approvals have been obtained before Council will issue a development permit. - (2) If Council deems that a proposed development may trigger the requirements of the Environmental Assessment Act, the proponent will be advised to consult with the Department of Environment and Climate Change before Council will issue a development permit. - (3) If these Regulations are more stringent than a provincial or federal act of regulation, these Regulations will apply.

-3.20 Statement of Reasons for Refusing or Setting Conditions on a Permit
+3.20 Reasons for Refusing or Setting Conditions on a Permit